|If purchasing this

 there should be identifiable foliage and some flowers.
 If not contact

-If the native grass seeds present in your soil grow vigorously, the meadow will require two
+If the native grass seeds present in your soil grows vigorously, the meadow will require two

-cut in September if the grasses are still growing strong.
+cut down in September if the grasses are still growing strong.

 When should this meadow be established and require one cut?